sighupio/fury-getting-started/fury-on-eks/README.md

 Replace the field `<S3_VELERO_BUCKET_NAME>` with the name of the S3 bucket that will be used to store the Velero backups.
 Notice that **`furyctl` will create this bucket for you**.
 You can configure the existing modules or add new ones (take a look to the [docs][fury-distribution-eks-reference]) should you prefer.

+You should also change the `example.dev` domain with a real one that you own, to be able to leverage the auto-ssl capabilities using cert-manager.

 From these parameters, `furyctl` will automatically configure and deploy the battle-tested Kubernetes Fury Distribution.

 ## Step 2 - Provisioning an EKS Cluster Automatically with furyctl